thegreatsunra/intkey-tp-js/README.md

 # start your transaction processor:
 cd intkey-tp-js

+# this will listen automatically at tcp://localhost:4004
 npm start

+# pass an argument to index.js to listen at a different address/port:
+node index.js tcp://192.168.1.1:4000

 # in another terminal window, send transactions to your validator:
 intkey create_batch